-- Recommendations regarding monitoring BKV viral load post-transplant and medically relevant BKV DNA thresholds vary among transplant type and transplant institutions. - cobas° BKV test results should be interpreted in the context of other clinical data and should not be the sole basis for treatment decisions. - cobas® BKV has been evaluated only for use in combination with the cobas® EBV/BKV Control Kit, cobas® Buffer Negative Control Kit, cobas® omni MGP Reagent, cobas® omni Lysis Reagent, cobas® omni Specimen Diluent, and cobas® omni Wash Reagent for use on the cobas® 5800/6800/8800 Systems. - Reliable results depend on proper sample collection, storage and handling procedures. - This test has been validated only for use with EDTA plasma and stabilized urine.
+- cobas® BKV has been evaluated only for use in combination with the cobas® EBV/BKV Control Kit, cobas® Buffer Negative Control Kit, cobas® omni MGP Reagent, cobas® omni Lysis Reagent, cobas® omni Specimen Diluent, and cobas® omni Wash Reagent for use on the cobas® 5800/6800/8800 systems. - Reliable results depend on proper sample collection, storage and handling procedures. - This test has been validated only for use with EDTA plasma and stabilized urine.
 Testing of other sample types with cobas® BKV may result in inaccurate results.
 Plasma and stabilized urine DNA level measurements are not directly comparable to each other and to those of other sample types. - Quantitation of BKV DNA may be affected by sample collection methods, patient factors (i.e., age, presence of symptoms), and/or stage of infection. - Degradation of BKV DNA in neat urine can affect quantification.
-Transfer of urine into cobas PCR Media is required to achieve specimen stability.

-- Quantitative variability of BKV DNA inherent to urine has been observed in specimen stability experiments at different sampling timepoints (neat urine) or in different aliquots of the same sample (neat urine and urine stabilized in cobas\ PCR Media). - Given these limitations, urine BKV DNA results should be interpreted with caution in context with clinical and other laboratory findings and should not be the sole basis for treatment decisions. - Urine may contain high levels of BKV DNA, with the risk of carry over contamination.
-18 - As with any molecular test, mutations within the target regions of cobas° BKV could affect primer and/or probe binding resulting in the under-quantitation of virus or failure to detect the presence of virus. - Due to inherent differences between technologies, it is recommended that, prior to switching from one technology to the next, users perform method correlation studies in their laboratory to qualify technology differences.
-Users should follow their own specific policies/procedures. - Due to the potential for variability in BKV DNA measurements across different BKV assays, it is recommended that the same device be used for the serial quantitation of BKV DNA when managing individual patients. - cobas° BKV is not intended for use as a screening test for the presence of BKV in blood or blood products or human cells, tissues, and cellular and tissue-based products (HCT/Ps).
+Transfer of urine into cobas PCR Media is required to achieve specimen stability. - Quantitative variability of BKV DNA inherent to urine has been observed in specimen stability experiments at different sampling time points (neat urine) or in different aliquots of the same sample (neat urine and urine stabilized in cobas® PCR Media). - Given these limitations, urine BKV DNA results should be interpreted with caution in context with clinical and other laboratory findings and should not be the sole basis for treatment decisions. - Urine may contain high levels of BKV DNA, with the risk of carry over contamination.18 - As with any molecular test, mutations within the target regions of cobas° BKV could affect primer and/or probe binding resulting in the under-quantitation of virus or failure to detect the presence of virus. - Due to inherent differences between technologies, it is recommended that, prior to switching from one technology to the next, users perform method correlation studies in their laboratory to qualify technology differences.
+Users should follow their own specific policies/procedures. - cobas[®] BKV is not intended for use as a screening test for the presence of BKV in blood or blood products.